dequelabs/Deque-University-for-iOS/README.md

-# Deque University for iOS
+# Deque University for iOS Native App Demos

 A simple application that demonstrates the difficulties faced by VoiceOver users in using simple Native iOS Applications.
 Each demo is composed of a series of examples that show how the concept can be handled inaccessibly, and what the corresponding best practices are.